DopplerHQ/awesome-bots/readme.md

 ![Botcube awesome bots chatbots](https://botcube.co/public/awesome-bots/wide.png)

-> A curated list of bot related resources (both chat and voice bots) by the [Botcube team](https://botcube.co/).
+> A curated list of bot related resources (both chat and voice bots) by the [BotCube team](https://botcube.co/).

-### Get [five epic actionable bot tricks](https://botcube.co/newsletter) delivered to your email once a week.
-We're waiting for you! 🤖
+### We also run one of the most active Facebook communities (400+ members) and Telegram channel (1,450+ members) about bots.

+You can request access here:

+1. Facebook group (information, tactics and strategies for designing, building, and marketing bots): https://www.facebook.com/groups/botdesigners/

+2. Telegram channel (hot industry news & insights): https://t.me/botcube

 Please read the [contribution guidelines](contributing.md) or the [creating a list guide](create-list.md) if you want to contribute.